streampulse/sp/templates/logbook.md

  + fixed issue with R package data download
  + sent variable level accounting templates to WI group
  + Powell review
+ + adding tons of instructions on how to do data revision via upload. suddenly aware of how unintuitive it is